The-Musketeers-UU/coach-pro/docs/rls-policies.md

 drop policy if exists "Weeks visible to participants" on public."scheduleWeek";
 drop policy if exists "Weeks writable by owner" on public."scheduleWeek";
 drop policy if exists "Days visible to participants" on public."scheduleDay";
+drop policy if exists "Days insertable by owner" on public."scheduleDay";
-drop policy if exists "Days writable by owner" on public."scheduleDay";
+drop policy if exists "Days updatable by owner" on public."scheduleDay";
 drop policy if exists "Days deletable by owner" on public."scheduleDay";
 drop policy if exists "Links readable to participants" on public."_ModuleToScheduleDay";
 drop policy if exists "Links writable by owner" on public."_ModuleToScheduleDay";